 Very many of the changes in your body are normal, and occur to help you to feed and support the growing baby.

 It is normal for the ligaments throughout your body to soften during pregnancy due to the action of hormones.
 This allows for the bones of the pelvis to separate slightly during the delivery to facilitate the passage of the baby's head through the pelvis.
 However, this softening affects the whole body and can make it more vulnerable to strain during the pregnancy.

 Osteopathic treatment is helpful in assisting the body to make postural changes easily and makes the pregnancy much more comfortable. (research link: Licciardone 2010)

 It is normal to expect an increase in your heart rate, and normal for the growing baby to push up against your "thoracic diaphragm", which can make you quite breathless.
 Similarly, pressure on the stomach and diaphragm often result in reflux (indigestion).
 We see this commonly in the clinic and use gentle hands-on techniques to assist.

 Most of your gain in weight will happen in the second half of pregnancy - and what people often don't realise is that it is not unusual to lose a little weight as you come to the end of pregnancy!

 There is no need to worry about common and normal symptoms.
-Our Osteopaths have a special interest in pregnancy, and find Osteopathy to be really helpful.
+Our osteopaths are experienced in treating pregnant Mums, and find osteopathy to be really helpful.
 With gentle hands-on techniques we can help with lower back pain and sacro-iliac joint pain, which are so common.
 We can also help with pain in the hips and pelvis.

 It is absolutely normal to expect an increase in the size of your ribcage, and for your shoulders and chest to broaden.
-As a result, experiencing pain in or between your shoulders, your upper back or one or more ribs can result, and there are specific, gentle osteopathic techniques that can give lots of relief.
+As a result, experiencing pain in or between your shoulders, your upper back or one or more ribs can result, and there are specific, gentle osteopathic techniques that can help.